Parish Ministries & Administration

 Cantor – leads the assembly in sung prayer during the liturgy.
 Training tapes and music are provided.

 Resurrection Choir – sings at funerals on an “on-call” basis; occasional rehearsals.

-Eucharistic Minister – distributes communion at liturgies.
+Eucharistic Minister – distributes Holy Communion at liturgies.
 Training is provided on an ongoing basis.
-SCHEDULE
+Please contact Marlene Kollmeyer at 414-461-6073.

 Eucharistic Ministry to the Homebound – provides a means to take Holy Communion to members who are unable to attend church services.